karinwu/Hackathon-2024-ML-models-in-BQML/README.md

-# Hackaton - Run ML models in BQML and Vertex AI
+# Hackaton - Run ML models in BQML and Vertex AI pipeline

 This package was developed with contributions from: